codenvy/codenvy/DOCS.md

 See [Contributors](../../graphs/contributors) for the complete list of developers that have contributed to this project.

 ## Getting Stated
+Codenvy makes cloud workspaces for develoment teams.
+Codenvy is installed as a set of Docker images that are used together to run Codenvy server.
 #### Explain trial system
 #### Explain production system
 #### Links to Resources